ATS AI Quality Inspection Case Study

 THE RESULTS

 From the beginning of the project, ATS designed a benchtop system with the intent to be flexible in customer support and software.
-This was leveraged with the addition of validation prior to system delivery and the addition of AI vision code updates to address new challenges with product coming straight from the manufacturing line.
+This flexibility allowed AI-based vision inspection updates to address new challenges with product.
 Following the code updates to address the product seen onsite, the customer ran parts in parallel through the manual inspection process and the ATS machine vision inspection system for a period.
-This was done to prove the performance and reliability of the vision system as a quality system before making the final change over from the manual inspection to the validated machine vision system.
+This was done to prove the performance and reliability of the automated vision inspection as a quality system before making the final change over from the manual inspection to the validated machine vision system.

-A further benefit to the customer was the ability to procure additional vision systems for other sites across their company.; this helps drive consistent and standardized quality monitoring regardless of the manufacturing site.
-Further, in a next generation manufacturing line this vision system can be integrated directly in-line with the automated manufacturing process.
+After the successful completion of the first project the customer was able to procure identical vision systems for other sites across their company.
+This helps drive consistent and standardized quality monitoring regardless of the manufacturing site.
+Further, in a next generation manufacturing line, this vision system can be integrated directly in-line with the automated manufacturing process to inspect parts at high-speed rates.

 Automated capture and inspection of images by ATS Vision Specialists